Chinese Food

 Notes

+Chinese groceries should stock most of these ingredients.
+They will almost certainly have the wrappers and strings in the lead up to the Dragon Boat Festival.
 Eat zongzi plain or with a sauce of your choice.
 Wrapped tightly in plastic, zongzi freeze well.
 To reheat, thaw, and without removing the bamboo leaves, steam (best option), or microwave.
 Before micro-waving, poke a very small hole in the wrapping and pour in 1/4 of a teaspoon of water to help prevent the zongzi drying out.
 To test for doneness, plunge a sharp fork into the centre of the zongzi.
-If the pointy end of the fork is hot, so is your snack.
+If the fork is hot, so is your snack.

-*People in southern Taiwan tend to boil the dumplings rather than steam them.
+*People in southern Taiwan prefer to fry the rice after soaking it.
+They also boil rather than steam zongzi.